Kernel Wealth Review

 |

-Kernel is a digital servivceThis is consistent with the likes of Sharesies and InvestNow, which also exclusively offer email only and/or online chat.
-Although the Kernel phone number is a little hard to find, they are welcoming of investor queries.
+Kernel is a digital servivceThis is consistent with the likes of Sharesies and InvestNow, which exclusively offer email only and/or online chat.
+Although Kernel is also available on 0800, and they are very welcoming of investor queries.
+Kernel doesn’t offer financial advice, so they will be unable to assist you in guiding you to which fund is most appropriate for your needs.

-Signing up isn't complicated, and you can deposit money into a Kernel ‘wallet’ until you’re ready to investOnce your account is approved, you can select the fund or funds you want to invest in and confirm the contribution you’d like to make.
+Signing up isn't complicated, and you can deposit money into a Kernel ‘wallet’ until you’re ready to save or investOnce your account is approved, you can select the fund or funds you want to invest in and confirm the contribution you’d like to make.
 To register for a Kernel account, you’ll need your IRD number, NZ drivers license or passport and bank account details.

 |